Cruising Information Sources:

 Ship-Routing and Weather Forecasting for

 Vessels on the High Seas.
-Herb Hilgenberg's private navigation advice is so trusted,
+Herb Hilgenberg's private navigation advice was so trusted,

 American and Canadian search and rescue agents have called him to find boats that are

-While the NET, which operated daily for over 25 years until June 2013, remains closed, Herb may be available
+Unfortunately, the NET, which operated daily for over 25 years until June 2013, remains closed.

 Delft Institute for Earth-Oriented Space Research Gulf Stream